replicatedhq/ship/README.md

 We use go-kit/log for logging, but the default log level is `off` -- For the most part, we want to suppress all output unless the Vendor has specified it as a message in `lifecycle`.

-We do, however, do lots of debug logging, and allow a `log_level` param to enable this.
+We do lots of debug logging, and allow a `log-level` param to enable this.

 #### Spec